CTC Administration & Support

 From the Desk of Gretchen Spedowske, Assistant Superintendent of CTE:

-CTE is a key solution to this talent gap.
-At the Wexford-Missaukee Career Technical Center, we offer 14 programs designed to prepare students for careers in high-demand fields such as Manufacturing, Health Science, Welding, Construction, Computers and Electronics, and Heavy Equipment Mechanics, among others.
+CTE is a powerful response to this challenge.
+At the Wexford-Missaukee Career Technical Center, we offer 14 programs that equip students for success in high-demand fields, including Manufacturing, Health Science, Welding, Construction, Computers and Electronics, and Heavy Equipment Mechanics.

-I invite you to stop by the Wexford-Missaukee Career Technical Center anytime to see firsthand why “CTC is the Place to Be!”
+We welcome you to visit the Wexford-Missaukee Career Technical Center and experience why we say, “CTC is the Place to Be!”

 Best regards,